 Audrey Bialke (she/her, b.
-1991) makes representational paintings that engage mythology, mysticism and spirituality with contemporary concerns regarding loss of biodiversity, impending climate catastrophe, and late stage capitalism.
-Her work considers our long intertwined relationships with creatures and plants both real and imagined.
-The animals and landscapes in her paintings acknowledge our historically fraught connection with the natural world and encourage cultivating a relationship with our environment in defiance of hollow wealth and capitalistic greed.
-She draws inspiration from and recontextualizes imagery from illuminated manuscripts and historical illustrations.
-Her paintings, though at times melancholic, eerie and subtly unsettling, ultimately convey light humor, playful fantasy, and a deep admiration for the humble domestic sphere.
+1991) makes representational paintings that engage mythology, mysticism and spirituality with contemporary concerns regarding impending climate catastrophe and the consumerism of late stage capitalism.
+She draws inspiration from and recontextualizes imagery from illuminated manuscripts and historical illustrations and artifacts.
+Her work considers our long intertwined relationships with creatures, plants, and objects both real and imagined and has an optimistic tone threaded with melancholia.
+Her paintings, though at times eerie and subtly unsettling, ultimately convey light humor, playful fantasy, and a deep admiration for the humble domestic sphere.
 Bialke received her BA in Visual Arts & New Media and a BA in English from SUNY Fredonia in 2013.
-In 2022, she participated in SPRING/BREAK Art Show’s “Naked Lunch” in her solo exhibit “Illumination Station.”
+In 2022, she participated in SPRING/BREAK Art Show’s “Naked Lunch” in her solo exhibit Illumination Station, and in 2023 she co-curated DREAMPLACE for SPRING/BREAK Art Show's "Wild Card" in NYC.
 She lives and works in the Finger Lakes Region of NY.